GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

         [Learn more here](https://blog.mindorks.com/what-is-android-jetpack-and-why-should-we-use-it)

 * **What are Android Architecture Components?**
    * A collection of libraries that help you design robust, testable, and maintainable apps.
-[Official documentation](https://developer.android.com/topic/libraries/architecture/)
       * **Room**: The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.

         The library helps you create a cache of your app's data on a device that's running your app.
 This cache, which serves as your app's single source of truth, allows users to view a consistent copy of key information within your app, regardless of whether users have an internet connection.